mygoal-javadeveloper/Internship_Task/README.md

 Then Archive progress begins

-Once the archive is completed, it will be avalable for download.
+Once the archive is completed, it will be avalable for download

+Then unzip the downloaded archive and in that you will find Inbox.mbox or data.inbox according to the option selected

+For **Google Colab**:

+On left side you will find a folder click on it and the left-side panel will expand, in that click on upload and upload the mbox file.

+For **Jupyter**:

+Place the mbox file in the same folder where the Notebook is there.